 These clear policies will stop any unwanted or accidental viewing and also send a clear security message to your staff.

-Make sure software is updated
+Make sure software is up to date

 There’s no point having a great firewall and anti-virus on your system if they aren’t kept up to date.
 We know it can be annoying at times to be asked to restart your PC for an update while you’re in the middle of work.
 Why not set 5 minutes aside at the end of the week to do a quick check for updates on each system?